 Anna’s granddad taught her a song.
 It is a song about Jesus and Jesus’ ability to help us when we are upset, unwell, or in trouble.
 He told Anna she can recall this song whenever she feels worried or threatened.
 When they finished singing, granddad prayed.
 Anna was settled, and she fell fast asleep.
 When she awoke the next day, she went off to school quite happily.
 A little victory!

 I remember clearly an incident from my own school days that involved name-calling and a real put-down.
-The fact that I remember it so vividly indicates just how powerful an impact it had on me at the time.
+It may not have been “emotional abuse” in that it was a one-off incident.
+However, the fact that I remember it so vividly indicates just how powerful an impact it had on me at the time.

 Like Anna, I was in my second year at school.
 I recall that some of my classmates used to call me “teacher’s pet”, probably because I was doing well at school.
 That was their way of taunting me.
 Like Anna, they also tried to leave me out of their games.

 It was the “big lunch” break, we had finished eating our packed lunches and it was playtime.
 The school grounds were graced with many huge foliage trees, and we often played on the swings, seesaws and climbing frames located in the shade of these magnificent trees.
 On this particular day I was with a group of about six children from my class, when one of them came up with the idea of “playing trains”.
 We all agreed.

 The game organiser allocated to each of us a section of the train: engine, dining carriage, sitter, sleeper, luggage van, guard carriage, and so on.
 Finally, everyone but me had their allocation.